-TC Developmental Education offers BASE (NCBOs) to support students in developing skills, strategies, and reasoning needed to succeed in mathematics, reading, and/or writing.
+TC Developmental Education offers BASE (NCBOs) to support students in developing skills, strategies, and reasoning needed to succeed in reading and writing.
 This intervention is designed specifically for students assessed at BASE levels 3-4 and must be part of a student's co-enrollment in a developmental course.
-NCBO options include: ENGL 0050 and MATH 0025.
+ENGL 0050 is a BASE NCBO.